yash85763/OnlineDump/threebodysol.md

 def create_template(context: str, question: str) -> str:
     """Create a single template string with instructions, context, and question.""" template = (
-        "You are an AI tasked with generating or analyzing synthetic data for an intent classifier.\n" "Follow these instructions carefully:\n"
+        "You are an AI tasked with generating or analyzing synthetic data for a database router classifier.\n" "Follow these instructions carefully:\n"
-        "- Generate or analyze responses based on the provided context and question.\n" "- Ensure outputs align with the specified intent definitions, if applicable.\n" "- Return results in the requested format.\n" f"Context: {context}\n"
+        "- Generate or analyze responses based on the provided context and question.\n" "- Ensure outputs align with the specified database intents, if applicable.\n" "- Return results in the requested format.\n" f"Context: {context}\n"
         f"Question: {question}"
     )
     return template

-# Curiosity LLM: Generate questions
+# Curiosity LLM: Generate queries
-def curiosity_llm(context: str, num_questions: int) -> List[str]:
+def curiosity_llm(context: str, num_queries: int) -> List[str]:
-    """Generate questions/statements based on the context."""
-    question = (
+    """Generate queries based on the context of a data retrieval system.""" question = (
-        f"Generate {num_questions} unique user questions or statements related to the context. " f"These should reflect realistic interactions a customer might have. " f"Return as a numbered list (e.g., 1. text, 2. text)."
+        f"Generate {num_queries} unique user queries related to the context. " f"These should reflect realistic questions a user might ask about customers, products, orders, or analytics. " f"Examples might include 'Who are my top customers?' or 'What’s the stock status of product X?'. " f"Return as a numbered list (e.g., 1. text, 2. text)."
     )
     template = create_template(context, question)
     response = call_llm(template)
-    questions = [line.strip() for line in response.split("\n") if re.match(r"^\d+\.\s", line)]
+    queries = [line.strip() for line in response.split("\n") if re.match(r"^\d+\.\s", line)]
-    questions = [re.sub(r"^\d+\.\s", "", q) for q in questions]
+    queries = [re.sub(r"^\d+\.\s", "", q) for q in queries]
-    return questions[:num_questions]
+    return queries[:num_queries]

-# Intent LLM: Classify intents
+# Intent LLM: Classify database intents
-def intent_llm(context: str, questions: List[str]) -> List[Tuple[str, str]]:
+def intent_llm(context: str, queries: List[str]) -> List[Tuple[str, str]]:
-    """Classify the intent of each question."""
-    intent_definitions = (
+    """Classify which database each query should route to.""" intent_definitions = (
-        "Intent definitions:\n"
-        "- Positive Feedback: User expresses satisfaction.\n"
-        "- Negative Feedback: User expresses dissatisfaction.\n"
-        "- Inquiry: User asks a question.\n"
-        "- Request: User asks for an action."
+        "Database intents:\n"
+        "- CustomerDB: Queries about customer data (e.g., 'Who bought the most last month?').\n" "- ProductDB: Queries about product data (e.g., 'What’s the stock level of item X?').\n" "- OrderDB: Queries about order data (e.g., 'When did order 123 ship?').\n" "- AnalyticsDB: Queries about analytical data (e.g., 'What’s the average sales trend?')."
     )
     question = (
         f"{intent_definitions}\n"
-        f"Classify the intent of each of the following questions/statements. " f"Return as a numbered list with the format: '1.
-[Intent] - text'.\n"
-        f"Questions:\n" + "\n".join([f"{i+1}. {q}" for i, q in enumerate(questions)])
+        f"Classify which database each of the following queries should route to. " f"Return as a numbered list with the format: '1.
+[Database] - text'.\n" f"Queries:\n" + "\n".join([f"{i+1}. {q}" for i, q in enumerate(queries)])
     )
     template = create_template(context, question)
     response = call_llm(template)